compiled by Christopher Flaherty from various sources

 lactic acid (optional; once listed separately from "flavorings")

-Max goes on to say: "None of this is will be confirmed by the PR people of the company, who reply with the evasive 'Dr. Pepper contains neither rum nor vanilla.'
+Max went on to say: "None of this is will be confirmed by the PR people of the company, who reply with the evasive 'Dr. Pepper contains neither rum nor vanilla.'
 Substitutions are possible, depending on the bottler, so that Dr. Pepper in one part of the country might not taste quite the same as in some others.
 But denatured rum is universal to the formula."
-Take it for what it's worth.

 2.3 What's the recipe for Hot Dr Pepper?